 They responded favorably to having the support of their families which I can certainly attest to because of the level of parental involvement in the program.
 Their families travel with us out of town to compete because there are no local teams.
 The provide snacks, donate money and help out in any way they can.
 The data in this area seem to correlate to the results and the findings of the research done by the Girl Scouts of American.
 Yes, females and minorities are interested in STEM.
 They do like math and science.
 They are doing well in these subjects.

 I noticed during the interviews that the families of the girls are helping shape their current career choices.
 Subject A, a Caucasian female, when asked what did she want to be when she grew up stated that she wanted to be and artist or veterinarian.
 According to the research, parents and educators inadvertently communicate dissuading messages to girls about relative math and science abilities and interest (Saucerman and Vasguez, 2010).
-As the interviewer, It was clear to see that this young lady is torn between what she is interested in doing and what she is expected to do by her family.
+As the interviewer, it was clear to see that this young lady is torn between what she is interested in doing and what she is expected to do by her family.

 “Everyone in my family wants me to be an artist but I like science.
 I just don’t know.”
 Subject B, an African-American, when asked the same question said “I want to be and entrepreneur with a doctorate in physic and try to build my own machines.
 My dad is into business.
 He is trying to be an entrepreneur.”
 When subject C, a Caucasian, was interview and the question was asked of her state,” A veterinarian because I love animals and because I want to be in the medical area.
 I am going to help animals.
 My mom is going back to school to be a nurse.”
 This was supported by research which states that females and minorities go into the biological area of science or the medical profession as doctors, nurses, and other medical personal (Department of Labor, 2001)